shawntalukder/Hand-Gesture-Volume-Control/README.md

     **Index Tip → Landmark 8**

-3. A line is drawn between them, and the distance is calculated.
+3. A line is drawn between them, and the distance is calculated

 4. If the distance is large → **Volume Up**
    If the distance is small → **Volume Down**